 Decide what YOU Want

-So, before the season gets underway, work out what YOU want.
+So, long before the time comes to actually take the time off, work out what YOU want.

-If you have lots of family to spend time with, perhaps you want a long, extended break?
-If you don’t, maybe you’d prefer to escape and take a holiday?
-Or perhaps you’re one of those people who’d cancel Christmas if it were feasible, and are actually perfectly happy to take on as much work as you are offered?
+If you have children who are off school, perhaps you want a long, extended break?
+Or perhaps you’re getting “the fear” about things being quiet over the summer, and would be perfectly happy to take on as much work as you are offered?

-Work all this stuff out before you do anything else, because everything else depends on it.
+Work all this stuff out in advance, because everything else depends on it.

 Speak to your Clients Early

-If you have lots of clients, especially businesses, you’ll need to find out what their plans are for the holiday season, because theirs will impact yours.
+If you have lots of clients, especially businesses, you’ll need to find out what their plans are for holiday seasons, because theirs will impact yours.

 When I did lots of IT consultancy, I had about ten primary clients whose office networks I was responsible for.
-I’d often find eight were happily shutting down for a week while an annoying two still required cover from me.
-This was annoying!
+At Christmas time, I’d often find eight were happily shutting down for a week, while an annoying two still required cover from me.
+This was extremely inconvenient!

 You may find that you are obliged to accommodate certain clients and be available for them.
 However, the earlier you tackle the issue head on, armed with knowledge of what YOU want, the more likely it is that you’ll be able to make compromises.